-In Ireland, lung cancer is the third most common cancer.
-Around 2,300 people are diagnosed with it every year.
-Smoking causes more than 9 out of 10 lung cancers.
+Around 1,500 men are diagnosed with lung cancer every year.
+Smoking causes at least 7 out of 10 lung cancers.

-What are the symptoms of lung cancer?
+- What are the symptoms of lung cancer?

-- · Difficulty breathing, or wheezing
+- · Wheezing, or difficulty breathing

-- · A cough that doesn't go away or a change in a long-term cough
+- A cough that doesn't go away or a change in a long-term cough

 - Repeated chest infections that won't go away, even after antibiotics

-- Feeling more tired than usual
+- · Feeling more tired than usual

-- · A hoarse voice
+- A hoarse voice

 - Coughing up blood-stained phlegm

-- Pain in your chest, especially when you cough or breathe in
+- · Pain in your chest, especially when you cough or breathe in

 - · Loss of appetite

-- Weight loss
+- · Weight loss

 - Swelling around your face and neck

-- Difficulty swallowing
+- · Difficulty swallowing